aravind-sadharani/chandraveena/src/blog/release1-brindavani-sarang/index.md

 title: "Raga Brindavani Sarang"
 date: 2020-03-11
 image: "../../../images/ytthumb-brindavani-sarang.png"
-description: "Raga Brindavani Sarang belongs to the fmaily of Sarang Ragas.
+description: "Raga Brindavani Sarang belongs to the family of Sarang Ragas.
 Its traditionally performed mid morning / early afternoon of the day, and is a popular Raga throughout India."
 ---

 ![Raga Brindavani Sarang](ytthumb-brindavani-sarang.png)